 You can also try offering in-store promotions, mainly via personalized email communications with exclusive coupons or deals.
 This may help build brand loyalty and encourage current and new consumers to visit your physical location.
 To improve the personalization of your promos, link the prior purchase information recorded in your system with the email marketing solution.
-It is also effective to suggest products that have long been on their wishlists, or items that they shop frequently.
+It is also effective to suggest products that have long been on their wishlists, or items that they shop for frequently.

-Albert Heijn, the largest supermarket chain in the Netherlands can be a good inspiration in this aspect.
+Albert Heijn, the largest supermarket chain in the Netherlands, can be a good inspiration in this aspect.
 This brand offered users a mobile app that automatically provides personalized promotions for the users’ frequently bought products.
 Interestingly, this promotion is not the same between people.
 This is because different consumers choose different products during their grocery shopping journey.
-By using personalization, Albert Heijn has connected with customers on a more personal level, thus stepping up the game, and retaining a lot of consumers.
+By using personalization, Albert Heijn has connected with customers on a more personal level, thus stepping up the game, and retaining a lot of consumers

 Make use of click and collect